jasonmccollumwoolpert/renderThing/README.md

 1. Bask in your initial success

 ### CI / CD
-1. Create an environment variable in your repo named `deploy_url` and set the value to the Deploy Hook provided in your web service settings to enable auto deployment on commit to the repo
+1. Create a secret in your repo named `DEPLOY_URL` and set the value to the Deploy Hook provided in your web service settings to enable auto deployment on commit to the repo